Pieces of (hippopotamus) ivory magical wand, Middle Kingdom ? (1700BCE-2024BCE)

 |

-I was wondering about the unusual design, putting the image of Set in a square, if it had any significance.
-I noticed Set is not the only deity to receive this treatment.
-I found a menat fragment from Thebes that features Horus in a very similar square:
+I was wondering about the unusual design, putting the image of the deity in a square, if it had any significance.
+I noticed Set (or a jackal deity) is not the only deity to receive this treatment.
+I found a menat fragment from Thebes that at first appears to feature Horus in a very similar square:

 ![]() Faience menat fragment from Deir el-Bahri, Thebes, Egypt, Mentuhotep II Temple, Dynasty XVIII Ref.
 No 1904.48:07 © Bolton Council